Immigration

 Lena Metlege Diab, Immigration Minister / IRCC 2026-2028 Levels Plan

-The program launched quietly, with full eligibility criteria, application instructions, forms, and occupation lists expected in April 2026.
+The program launched quietly, with full eligibility criteria, application instructions, forms, and occupation lists now expected in May 2026 (previously April).
 The pathway prioritizes workers with strong roots in Canada—especially in rural areas and in-demand sectors such as agriculture, healthcare, construction, trades, and natural resources.

-📢 Key Update: The program is currently in soft launch.
-Full application details will be released in April 2026.
+📢 Key Update (April 21, 2026): The program remains in soft launch.
+Full application details are now expected in May 2026.
 No official IRCC page exists yet for this specific pathway — monitor canada.ca/immigration daily.

 🇨🇦